 Symposium for Student Research, Scholarship, and Creative Achievement

-The 2025 Symposium for Student Research, Scholarship, and Creative Achievement is traditionally a single-day event that was held on Thursday, April 17, 2025, and was designed to showcase undergraduate and graduate student work.
+The 2026 Symposium for Student Research, Scholarship, and Creative Achievement is traditionally a single-day event that was held on Thursday, April 16, 2026, the symposium showcased outstanding undergraduate and graduate student work from across the University.

 MESSAGE FROM THE PROVOST AND VICE PRESIDENT FOR ACADEMIC AFFAIRS

-The 2025 SRU Symposium for Student Research, Scholarship, and Creative Achievement is a celebration of the exceptional scholarly and creative work taking place across our campus.
-It reflects the vibrant intellectual community at Slippery Rock University and the outstanding mentorship provided by our faculty.
-The symposium also exemplifies our institutional commitment to interdisciplinary inquiry and collaborative learning, encouraging students to explore complex questions through multiple lenses.
-It directly supports Pillar #1 of SRU’s Strategic Plan, which affirms our dedication to ensuring that all faculty, staff, and students have the resources and support necessary to thrive academically and professionally.
+The 2026 SRU Symposium for Student Research, Scholarship, and Creative Achievement celebrates the exceptional scholarly and creative work taking place across our campus.
+It reflects the strength of Slippery Rock University’s intellectual community and the outstanding mentorship provided by our faculty.
+The symposium also highlights our institutional commitment to interdisciplinary inquiry and collaborative learning, encouraging students to examine complex questions through multiple perspectives.

-The Symposium serves not only as recognition of these efforts, but also as a developmental milestone for our students.
-Their projects did not conclude when the data were collected or the artwork completed.
-The next step—synthesizing, refining, and presenting their findings—is where deeper learning occurs.
-As presenters, they now step into the role of teachers, offering new insights to their peers, faculty, and the broader SRU community.
-Whether through poster sessions, oral presentations, performances, exhibits, or publication in the Journal of Scholarly Endeavor, our students embody the spirit of academic curiosity and intellectual courage.
+The Symposium serves not only as recognition of these accomplishments, but also as an important developmental milestone for our students.
+Their work did not end when the data were collected, the analysis completed, or the artwork finished.
+The next step, synthesizing, refining, and presenting their work, is where deeper learning often occurs.
+As presenters, students step into the role of teachers, sharing insights with their peers, faculty, and the broader SRU community.
+Whether through poster presentations, oral sessions, performances, exhibits, or publication in the Journal of Scholarly Endeavor, they embody the spirit of intellectual curiosity, creativity, and academic courage.

-In closing, I want to express my sincere appreciation to the faculty mentors whose guidance and expertise made these projects possible.
-Your mentorship is at the heart of this work.
-I also extend heartfelt thanks to the Office of Grants, Research, and Sponsored Programs, especially Casey Hyatt and Rachel Seminatore, for their tireless coordination and dedication to student success.
-And finally, to our student presenters—thank you for going beyond what was required, for embracing the challenge of original inquiry, and for demonstrating the power of learning through discovery.
+I extend my sincere appreciation to the faculty mentors whose guidance, expertise, and encouragement made these projects possible.
+Your mentorship is central to this work.
+I also offer heartfelt thanks to the Office of Grants, Research, and Sponsored Programs, especially Casey Hyatt and Rachel Seminatore, for their dedicated coordination and support of student success.
+And finally, to our student presenters: thank you for going beyond what was required, for embracing the challenge of original inquiry, and for demonstrating the enduring value of learning through discovery.

 Dr. Michael Zieg